-Counseling for couples seeking to start strong, rekindle connection, move through restoration, or face the end of a relationship with dignity and compassion.
+Counseling for couples and partners seeking to start strong, rekindle connection, move through restoration, or face the end of a relationship with dignity and compassion.

 Pre-marital counseling packages for new and early relationships looking to start strong and standard or intensive counseling for couples seeking to enrich their connection, couples healing from trauma or loss, and couples working through difficult conclusions.

 At A Space to Thrive we offer a 10-session Pre-Marital Counseling/Starting Strong Counseling package designed for couples of all genders in their first 3-5 years of relationship (married, partnered, pre-marital).
 Each package explores the following topics providing a foundation and framework for intentional connection, honest and accurate dialogue, and whole-hearted living.